Euphorbia clandestina Jacq.

 Learn more at How to Grow and Care for Euphorbia.

 Toxicity of Euphorbia clandestina

-E. clandestina produces a white milky sap that is toxic and can cause irritation to the skin and eyes.
-It is best to keep your plant away from children and pets.
+E. clandestina produces a toxic white milky sap that can cause irritation to the skin and eyes.
+Therefore, it is best to keep your plant away from children and pets.